musale/musale-dev/content/thoughts/visitor-pattern.md

 With that, we are now able to make the `Cocktail` interface to have a method `accept` that takes in a `CocktailVisitor` or any object "that is" a `CocktailVisitor`.

-Finally, to make it work, we make the cocktails:
+Finally, we make the cocktails:

 ```go
 type Mojito struct{}